OfficeDev/office-js-docs-pr/docs/develop/configure-your-add-in-to-use-a-shared-runtime.md

 - powerpoint
 - word

-    > [!NOTE]
-    > You can use different options for the **--projecttype**, **--name**, and **--js** command-line options.
+You can use different options for the **--projecttype**, **--name**, and **--js** command-line options.
 For the full list of options, see [Yeoman generator for Office Add-ins](https://github.com/OfficeDev/generator-office).

 The generator will create the project and install supporting Node components.

-> [!NOTE]
-> You can also use the steps in this article to update an existing Visual Studio project to use the shared runtime.
+You can also use the steps in this article to update a Visual Studio project to use the shared runtime.
 However, you may need to update the XML schemas for the manifest.
 For more information, see [Troubleshoot development errors with Office Add-ins](../testing/troubleshoot-development-errors.md#manifest-schema-validation-errors-in-visual-studio-projects).

 ## Configure the manifest